iKelvvv/MS5/README.md

 2. Install dj_database_url and psycopg2-binary in my local environment
 3. Freeze requirements.txt file
 4. In settings.py import dj_database_url
-5. Backup the local database using "./manage.py dumpdata --exclude auth.permission --exclude contenttypes > db.json" in the terminal window.
+5. Back up the local database using "./manage.py dumpdata --exclude auth.permission --exclude contenttypes > db.json" in the terminal window.
 6. Comment out the local default database
 7. Add the Heroku database url via dj_database_url.parse()
-8. Run migrations to Postgres database
+8. Run migrations to the Postgres database
 9. Restore the database using this command "./manage.py loaddata db.json" in the terminal windows.
 10. Create a SuperUser for the Postgres database
-11. Configure the database so the when the app is running on Heroku it uses the Postgres database and when its running locally it uses the SQLite database
+11. Configure the database so that when the app is running on Heroku it uses the Postgres database and when it's running locally it uses the SQLite database
 12. Create Procfile so that Heroku creates a web dyno so that it will run gunicorn and serve the Django app
 13. Disable Heroku collect static
-14. Add the Heroku host name to allowed hosts in settings.py
+14. Add the Heroku hostname to allowed hosts in settings.py
 15. Generate a new Django secret key and add this to the Heroku config variables
-16. Replace secret key in settings.py to grab it from the environment
+16. Replace the secret key in settings.py to grab it from the environment
 17. Set debug to True only if the environment is a development environment
 18. Commit changes and deploy to GitHub and Heroku
 19. Create an AWS account
-20. Create a S3 bucket
+20. Create an S3 bucket
 21. Configure the S3 bucket settings and policies
-22. Create and configure IAM service
+22. Create and configure the IAM service
-23. In the terminal install Boto3 and django-storages
+23. In the terminal install Boto3 and Django-storages
 24. Freeze requirements.txt file
-25. Add statement to the AWS bucket if the environment is "USE_AWS"
+25. Add a statement to the AWS bucket if the environment is "USE_AWS"
 26. Add AWS keys to the Heroku config variables
 27. Create custom storage classes for media and static files
-28. In settings.py add statement to use the static and media storage class and locations
+28. In settings.py add a statement to use the static and media storage class and locations
 29. Commit and push to GitHub and Heroku
 30. In the S3 bucket create a new folder for media
 31. Upload all used images to the media file in the S3 bucket